Information-Theoretic Analysis of Unsupervised Domain Adaptation: Omitted Proofs and Additional Results in Section

 \subsection{Additional Discussions on the Convergence of Empirical KL Divergence}

-Although characterizing the convergence of the empirical KL divergence to the real KL is not easy without relying several additional assumptions (as in Theorem~\ref{thm:empirical-kl}), the result of convergence rate of empirical distribution to the real distribution in the KL sense is already known in the discrete space.
-The following theorem comes directly from the classic result in \cite[Theorem~11.2.1]{thomas2006elements}, \begin{thm} Let $\hat{\mu}$ and $\hat{\mu}'$ be defined as in Theorem~\ref{thm:empirical-kl}.
-Assume the space of $\mathcal{Z}$ is finite (i.e. $|\mathcal{Z}|\leq\infty$), then for $\forall \delta\in(0,1)$, with the probability at least $1-\delta$,
+Characterizing the convergence of the empirical KL divergence to the real KL is a challenging task that often requires several additional assumptions, as demonstrated in Theorem~\ref{thm:empirical-kl}.
+However, it is worth noting that the convergence rate of the empirical distribution to the real distribution in the KL sense is already established in the discrete space.
+This fact is supported by a classic result in \cite[Theorem~11.2.1]{thomas2006elements}, which we state in the following theorem: \begin{thm} Let $\hat{\mu}$ and $\hat{\mu}'$ be defined as in Theorem~\ref{thm:empirical-kl}.
+Assume the space of $\mathcal{Z}$ is finite (i.e. $|\mathcal{Z}|\leq\infty$), then for $\forall \delta\in(0,1)$, with probability at least $1-\delta$,

-\end{thm} Thus, it suffices to ensure that the empirical KL converge to the real KL with the similar rate, although we do not know if there might exist more optimal convergence rate.
+\end{thm} Thus, it suffices to ensure that the empirical KL converge to the real KL with the similar rate, although we do not know if there might exist a faster convergence rate.